 Once you own your writing niche, you can build authority as an expert in your field and earn more regularly.

-What in The World is a Writing Niche?
+What is a Writing Niche?

 There are two ways to narrow down the pool of jobs you want to take on as a writer.
-One is by choosing a writing format (like press releases, technical writing, blog posts, etc.), and the other is a professional specialization (food & drink, travel, Amazon listing writing, and so on).
+One is by choosing a writing format (like press releases, technical writing, blog posts, etc.), and the other is by a professional specialization (food & drink, travel, Amazon listing writing, and so on).

 Newbie freelance writers usually start by doing odd jobs from various websites, and that’s completely ok!
 However, very few employers are offering good rates to a factotum.
 Instead, brands typically look for well-equipped writers with experience in relevant topics.